Responding to the Rise: The Growing Need for Eating Disorder Care

 Just as the number of people with eating disorders has increased tremendously during the pandemic, so has the number of other mental health conditions.
 Many individuals are dealing with so much on top of their eating disorder, including but not limited to anxiety, depression, suicidal ideation, and substance use disorder, all of which have also grown during the pandemic.
 In addition, many people have experienced the sort of stressful situations that can worsen disordered eating to the point of full-blown eating disorder development.
 In that same vein, the stress of the pandemic could also contribute to disordered eating developing a more severe eating disorder.

-At this point, eating disorder treatment organizations—along with the entire mental healthcare system—are overwhelmed.
+At this point, eating disorder treatment centers & organizations—along with the entire mental healthcare system—are overwhelmed.
 The number of calls coming into eating disorder centers and the number of people receiving treatment for eating disorders are both at an all-time high.
 This could be a good sign in part.
 More people reaching out for help means more people are starting on their road to recovery.
 It’s possible that this surge also includes many people who would not have sought out care in the past but are doing so now.
 Nevertheless, it does not diminish the fact that so many people are suffering.

 Responding to the Growing Need for Care